-In 2018, school cafeterias served nearly 5 billion lunches, with nearly three-quarters of the lunches free or at a reduced price.
-ERS-sponsored research found that children from food-insecure and marginally secure households were more likely to eat school meals and received more of their food and nutrient intake from school meals than did other children (see Children's Food Security and Intakes from School Meals: Final Report).
+USDA, Economic Research Service-sponsored research found that children from food-insecure and marginally food-secure households were more likely to eat school meals and received more of their food and nutrient intake from school meals than did other children.
+To learn more, please see:

 - School Meals in Transition

 - USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales

 - USDA School Meals Support Food Security and Good Nutrition